 SHAPE aims to enable local stakeholders to develop innovative new ecotourism initiatives which sustainably exploit these characteristics – and that make a virtue out of our sometimes inhospitable landscape – while helping to preserve and manage them and creating sustainable livelihoods for local communities and businesses.

 All of the countries involved in the SHAPE project have their own strategies for sustainable tourism activities.
 But we need tools that transform these strategies into practical outcomes.
 That strength of ecotourism – the strong, local involvement – can also be a weakness, as stakeholders are often small and lack resources and knowledge.
 The SHAPE project aims to help these fragile communities to develop, market and sell ecotourism experiences– and to integrate these activities into the community in a sustainable and meaningful way.

-The work will start in each of the partner regions, mapping assets, solving local challenges, building on existing activities and helping those who are in the process of developing new visitor experiences.
-The stakeholders, associated partners and representatives from end-users, will share the result of those efforts with each other through learning journeys, through conferences and meetings and by establishing thematic networks.
-This will all then be incorporated into a dynamic database of knowledge, structured as an e-service, set up in such a way that it will continue to develop even after the project period.
+The work started in each of the partner regions, mapping assets, solving local challenges, building on existing activities and helping those who are in the process of developing new visitor experiences.
+The stakeholders, associated partners and representatives from end-users share the result of those efforts with each other through learning journeys, through conferences and meetings and by establishing thematic networks.
+This is being incorporated into a dynamic database of knowledge, structured as an e-service, set up in such a way that it will continue to develop even after the project period.